2014 Ukrainian presidential election: International observers

 The Central Election Commission of Ukraine (CEC) had registered 543 international official observers on 2 May 2014.
 On 23 May (two days before the election) this number had risen to 3,607 (CEC had completed the registration of observers on 19 May but on 23 May had allowed 823 members of the observer organization European Platform for Democratic Elections).
 Among others OSCE's Office for Democratic Institutions and Human Rights, OSCE's Parliamentary Assembly, the Ukrainian World Congress and the United States sent observers.
 OSCE deployed 100 long-term observers and 900 short-term observers.
 On 9 May 2014 U.S. Assistant Secretary for European and Eurasian Affairs Victoria Nuland stated her country would support 255 long-term and more than 3,300 short-term observers.
 Russia did not send observers.
 Other Commonwealth of Independent States members also did not send observers; because Ukraine had not sent an invitation to the CIS Election Monitoring Organisation.

 Results

-Petro Poroshenko won the elections with 54.7% of the votes.
-His closest competitor was Yulia Tymoshenko, who emerged with 12.81% of the votes.
-The Central Election Commission reported voter turnout at over 60% excluding those regions not under government control.
+Petro Poroshenko won the elections with 55% of the vote.
+His closest competitor was Yulia Tymoshenko, who emerged with 13% of the votes.
+The Central Election Commission reported voter turnout at 60% excluding those regions not under government control.
 In the Donbas region of Ukraine only 20% of the ballot stations were open due to threats and violence by pro-Russia separatists.
 Of the 2,430 planned ballot stations (in Donbas) only 426 remained open for polling.